Aanand452/traker/readme.md

 ### Testing login via salesforce org

 The testing org used for this project is allocated in https://mgonzalez-dev-ed.lightning.force.com/ a developer org, please refer to miller.gonzalez@globant.com to get access to it.

-A new ORG can be setup also for it please refer to https://www.youtube.com/watch?v=9Ov4Y6M5PLE and modify the .env vars in the frontend progrject (salesforce-reporter-app) https://drive.google.com/drive/folders/1F_NionUQOqNvJaW_K5vzvTM6mZPoW-7g?usp=sharing to match with the new org
+A new ORG can be setup also for it please refer to https://www.youtube.com/watch?v=9Ov4Y6M5PLE and modify the .env vars in the frontend project (salesforce-reporter-app) https://drive.google.com/drive/folders/1F_NionUQOqNvJaW_K5vzvTM6mZPoW-7g?usp=sharing to match with the new org

 ### local